A file named

 tmp and its children) shall be removed.

-Certain environment variables shall be set to provide to the configuration script and build makefile information about the package and the environments in and for which binary packages are to be built.
+The package building tool shall set certain environment variables to provide to the build makefile information about the package and the environments in and for which binary packages are to be built.

 The following environment variables shall be set to describe the source package: